Home | Volume 49 | Article number 53

 The public policy barriers and solutions described highlight the need for clear global and national guidance on the use of LA ART and facilitated access to patent-free generic or subsidized LA CAB/RPV formulations through decentralized mechanisms.
 These solutions depend on the affordability of LA ART formulations and equitable access in LMICs, similar to what has been negotiated and achieved for LA CAB pre-exposure prophylaxis (PrEP) [42,43].
 As with LA CAB PrEP [44], cost should not be allowed to derail the scale-up of new ART modalities and their availability to eligible patients, including AY, for whom they hold promise to improve adherence and treatment outcomes [21].

 Our consensus findings provide valuable information for the implementation science-guided roll-out of LA ART for AY in LMICs.
+This can be facilitated with technical support from local implementation science consortia such as those of the NIH/Fogarty Adolescent HIV Implementation Science Alliance (AHISA).
 Participants identified and ranked barriers and facilitators across individual, interpersonal, institutional, community, and public policy domains.
 The results and analysis are extremely useful for identifying, selecting, and developing highly relevant implementation strategies to minimize barriers and enhance facilitators across multiple social-ecological levels.
-In addressing the determinants (barriers and facilitators) of successful implementation, implementation strategies facilitate desired implementation outcomes, which, for AY-targeted LA ART, would include Acceptability among AY and other key stakeholders, Uptake among AY, adoption by healthcare systems and providers, feasibility, fidelity, costs, and sustainment/sustainability [45,46].
+In addressing the determinants (barriers and facilitators) of successful implementation, implementation strategies facilitate desired implementation outcomes.
+For AY-targeted LA ART, these outcomes would include acceptability among AY and other key stakeholders, uptake among AY, adoption by healthcare systems and providers, feasibility, fidelity, costs, and sustainment/sustainability [45,46].

 Limitations: our report is not without limitations.
 For a forum on adolescent HIV, there were no participants aged 10-19 years: <10% were 20-24 years old, and less than a third of participants were female.
 Adolescent girls and young women carry a disproportionally high burden of HIV in African countries and LMICs and bear a significant responsibility in preventing perinatal HIV transmission [47]; they were, unfortunately, under-represented in this forum.
 However, overall, nearly half of our participants were aged <35 years.
 Furthermore, we assigned youth moderators and participants to each group to amplify the voices of AY participants.
-Despite these limitations, to date, this is the largest stakeholder consultation on the youth-focused implementation of LA ART in LMICs that has been conducted shortly after the approval and roll-out of this ART modality for AY in resource-rich settings.
+Despite these limitations, this stakeholder consultation adds early, youth-focused, multicountry perspectives to the growing body of information on the implementation of LA ART in LMICs.

 Conclusion Up Down